-Make good use of all those beautiful vegetables available right now with this spring crostini.
+Make good use of all those beautiful vegetables available right now with this spring appetizer.
 It features protein packed edamame, watercress, breakfast radishes and cherry tomatoes.
 Not only do these look super elegant but they taste so fresh and light you’d want to eat these every day!

 Since the vegetables I used were so fresh I wanted to keep the flavors subtle to be able to taste the actual flavors of the greens.
 I used a basic vinaigrette to dress the vegetables.
 Worked beautifully because it really allowed the greens to shine.